 - Fine grain urban form: great places are walkable, of human scale, with a mix of land uses including social infrastructure and local services at the heart of communities.

-The District's great places include local and strategic centres such as Katoomba, Picton and Camden and riverside neighbourhoods like Richmond and Windsor, together with major shopping precincts, and distinctive dining and night-time precincts at Penrith and Cabramatta.
+The District's great places include local and strategic centres such as Greater Parramatta, Blacktown, Castle Hill, Rouse Hill and Merrylands; riverside neighbourhoods like Wentworth Point and Rydalmere; and major shopping precincts, and distinctive dining and night-time precincts such as Harris Park, Auburn and Granville.

 The unique character and distinctive mix of land uses, activities, social connectors and functions in these places provide social and physical connectivity, local diversity and cultural richness, all of which contribute to the liveability of neighbourhoods and enhance people's quality of life.

 Improving liveability in urban environments necessitates planning for a mix of high quality places that engage and connect people and communities.
 Co-locating activities and social infrastructure in mixed-use areas is a more efficient use of land and enhances the viability of, and access to, great places, centres and public transport.

 To deliver high quality, community specific and place-based outcomes, planning for the District should integrate site-specific planning proposals with precinct wide places and public domain outcomes through place-based planning.
 This is a method by which great places can capitalise on the community's shared values and strengths and the place's locally distinctive attributes through collaboration and meaningful community participation.